 Walk for about 10 minutes and visit the Wat Pho, the Temple of the Reclining Buddha.
 It’s famous for its reclining Buddha statue and the long line of the Golden Buddha statues.
 The Reclining Buddha statue illustrates the Buddha entering nirvana, and its length of 46 meters and height of 15 meters make it an awe-inspiring sight.
 If you want to experience Bangkok in a day, this is something you mustn’t miss.

 Cross the river and visit Wat Arun

-Have a portion of Pad Thai
+Have a Pad Thai

 Shop at one of many Bangkok’s street markets

 No matter if they’re selling food, clothes, accessories or all of the above, you’ll always bump into a street market regardless of where you’re going.
 And even though Chatuchak Market is the biggest of the kind in all the country, it works on weekends only and it takes hours to explore.
 If you only have one day in Bangkok, rather choose the Chinatown market.